kumolab/video-concrete/README.md

 There is one object that handles all the process: videoCache.

-First of all, getFileTree() function catches the video list and episode count of every video.
+First of all, get_file_tree() function catches the video list and episode count of every video.

 The apply_handle_num() function limits the amount of videos that we are going to handle.